jansindl3r/Scale-absolutely/README.md

 NOTE: Blue zones must be set for given font if you desire to use this syntax.
 If no blue zones are set, then`A = a`.

+## syntax for absolute transforming
+- works the same as the one for absolute scaling

 ## plans
-- live transform will shows absolute values as well
+- live transform will show absolute values as well
 - ~~input window will support math operations and variable of vertical metrics.
 Thanks, Renan!~~
-- shortcuts for scaling in both directions on both axes
+- ~~shortcuts for scaling in both directions on both axes~~

 ## history of versions
+- 0.5 - dedicated input cells, absolute set, available shortcuts to run current width/height settings
 - 0.4 - supports syntax
 - 0.3 - extension now has memory for inputs of absolute and relative scaling.
 Scale absolutely, go relative and then back to absolute and your values are loaded back.
 When you are scaling a contour, the extension shows absolute width and height in current scale transformation settings, the same as you scale in relative mode.
 - 0.2 - bug fix, wrong plist